-World reacts to Trump's 'America first' inaugural speech
+World jittery about Trump's 'America first' inaugural speech

-President Donald Trump’s inaugural speech promised “America first” policy, but offered no specifics about America’s place in the world.
+President Donald Trump’s inaugural speech promised “America first” policy led by a forceful executive, in contrast to the coalition building and international conferences which have featured strongly in past administrations.

 The billionaire businessman and reality television star — the first president who had never held political office or high military rank — promised to stir a “new national pride” and protect America from the “ravages” of countries he says have stolen U.S. jobs.